BeamMP/Docs/docs/en/support/game-faq.md

 ---
 ### **Does BeamMP work on a cracked version of BeamNG?**

-BeamMP does not support pirated versions or outdated versions of BeamNG.drive.
+BeamMP will not work with pirated or outdated versions of BeamNG.drive.
-The BeamMP support team cannot offer support when a non-genuine version is being used.
+The BeamMP support team does not offer support for issues with pirated / outdated copies.

 ---
 ### **Does BeamMP work on linux?**